Best Crypto Wallets

 3. Backing up

 One interesting addition to the risk management for crypto wallets is the recovery phrase or seed.
-You were able to complete your Nano X registration until you have created one; the phrase pops up automatically — it’s a 24-word list that you need to keep somewhere safe, and recorded.
+You aren't able to complete your Nano X registration until you have created one.
+The phrase pops up automatically — it’s a 24-word list that you need to keep somewhere safe, and recorded.

 Now you’re finished, activate the application on your device of choice so that you can start handling crypto in real-time.